raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
-Test out your `key` sprite to see if you can collect it and add it to your inventory.
-Remember to add code to your Stage to empty your inventory at the start of the game.
+Add code to your Stage to empty your inventory at the start of the game.

 ```blocks
 delete (all v) of [inventory v]